-Make sure to select the Windows 10 IoT OS for best compatibility with all connection broker types.
+When considering zero client vs, thin client, make sure to select the Windows 10 IoT OS for best compatibility with all connection broker types.
 For maximum flexibility, select a thin client with Windows 10 IoT OS.
-For a lower cost zero client, make sure to pick one compatible with RDP for Nerdio for Azure.
+For a lower-cost zero client, make sure to pick one compatible with RDP for Nerdio for Azure.
 Zero clients do not support Windows Virtual Desktop at the moment.

 DISCLAIMER: Windows Virtual Desktop requires a Windows 10 IoT device, any linux based thin clients with the exception of IGEL and StratoDesk clients will not work with WVD.

 Best of all, enjoy the freedom of ditching your fat clients forever!
 Welcome to the world of virtual desktops - welcome to Nerdio!